 If you need a patient lift at home, your home health social worker and caregiver can help you to determine which type would be best for you; however, the cost may be a concern.
 If your doctor is enrolled in Medicare and prescribes one to be used at home, it can be bought only from a medical equipment supplier that is enrolled in Medicare and you would pay 20 percent of the cost, which may not be affordable if buying the more expensive type.
 If you have another type of insurance, it may cover more than Medicare.

-Below are two more patient lift aids that are different from the above-mentioned ones and are worth mentioning.
+Below in our best patient lift guide are two more patient lift aids that are different from the above-mentioned ones and are worth mentioning.
 The first is a lift device for helping a caregiver to lift a patient from a sitting position to transfer for a short distance.
 And the second is a ceiling portable lift track system.